 Skip to content

-The Economics Department awards research and teaching assistantships and endeavors to provide other types of funding for as many students as possible.
+The Department of Economics awards teaching assistantships to all admitted doctoral students and endeavors to provide research assistantships and other types of funding for as many doctoral students as possible.
 Graduate students are also eligible for fellowships offered by the University.
-Applicants without either departmental funding or personal financial support sufficient to complete the program are discouraged from enrolling.
+Applicants without either departmental funding or personal financial support sufficient to complete the PhD program are discouraged from enrolling.

-Students entering the program with financial support are guaranteed support through their fourth year, contingent upon: (1) satisfactory performance of duties, and (2) satisfactory progress towards the PhD degree.
+Students entering the program with a teaching assistantship stipend are guaranteed financial support through their fifth year, contingent upon: (1) satisfactory performance of duties, and (2) satisfactory progress towards the PhD degree.

-Teaching assignments and funding beyond the fourth year will be based on the following criteria:
+Teaching assignments and funding beyond the fifth year will be based on the following criteria:

 • Clearance for teaching by the university